christinazcode/aiarchies/5.Problem_Statement/problem_statement.md

 - Pre-screen architecture submissions with the help of AI to reduce time spent by experts in the manual review.
 Currently 8 hours per test.
 - Reduce turn around time for test results - currently over 30 + 21 or 51 days combined for the two tests.

-## Constraints -

-- The gross profit margin before infrastructure costs is $800 - $550 ($50 X 11 expert hrs) = $250.
-- The growth projections and the additional AI system costs must improve the profit margin not reduce it.
-- Maintain data security by securely saving all data on corporate managed, isolated systems (not exposed to public cloud infrastructure).

 ## Goals

 - Learn How to apply AI